SOM-0x3B1/ASCII-SolarSystemSimulator/README.md

 ## Requirements

-While the project will probably work on most consoles/terminals, currently it only officially supports the default Command Prompt of Microsoft Windows.
-Using any other softwares might cause unexpected behavior. <br><br>
+While the project is probably compatible with most terminals, currently it only has official support for the default Command Prompt of Microsoft Windows.
+Using any other solution might cause unexpected behavior. <br><br>
-In order to keep the program fully functional the following files must be present beside the executable:
+In order to keep the program fully functional, the following files must be present beside the executable:
 - settings.ini
 - title.txt
 - earth-animation.txt